pjhsiao/mexc-exchange-websocket/README.md

 # mexc-exchange-websocket ![java](https://img.shields.io/badge/%20-java-orange) ![maven](https://img.shields.io/badge/%20-maven-blue)
-Use WebSocket to connect to the [MEXC](https://www.mexc.com/) exchange for acquiring cryptocurrency data.
+To use the Observer pattern to obtain data of the cryptocurrency market using the [MEXC](https://www.mexc.com/) WebSocket.